OWASP/www-project-snakes-and-ladders/index.md

 *Web Applications*

-In the board game for web applications, the virtuous behaviours (ladders) are secure coding practices (from OWASP Proactive Controls project 2014-2018) and the vices (snakes) are application security risks (from OWASP Top Ten Project 2013-2017).
-See also a mapping between these two lists.
+In the board game for web applications, the virtuous behaviours (ladders) are secure coding practices (from [OWASP Proactive Controls Project](https://www2.owasp.org/www-project-proactive-controls) 2014-2018) and the vices (snakes) are application security risks (from [OWASP Top Ten Project](https://www2.owasp.org/www-project-top-ten) 2013-2017).
+See also a [mapping between these two lists](https://www2.owasp.org/www-project-proactive-controls/2018/OWASP_TOP_10_Proactive_Controls_2018_V3_PL.pdf).

 *Mobile Apps*

-The identical board game for mobile apps uses mobile controls (from the Mobile Security Project Top Ten Controls 2013) as the virtuous behaviours and mobile risks (from the Top Ten Mobile Risks 2014 from the same project) as the vices.
+The identical board game for mobile apps uses mobile controls (from the [Mobile Security Project](https://www2.owasp.org/www-project-mobile-security) Top Ten Controls 2013) as the virtuous behaviours and mobile risks (from the Top Ten Mobile Risks 2014 from the same project) as the vices.

 ## Background